nchahare/nchahare.github.io/index.md

 On side, I'm the convenor of the [International Epithelial Mechanics Fan Club](https://twitter.com/EpiMechFC).
 It's a small community I started for those who share my interest.
 [Join us!](https://twitter.com/intent/user?screen_name=EpiMechFC)

-Welcome to my corner of the internet!
-I like learning new things, hanging out with people, reading books, cooking curries, making origami, and walking around the city.<br>
+Welcome to my corner of the internet!<br> I like learning new things, hanging out with people, reading books, cooking curries, making origami, and walking around the city.<br>
 I share some of these on [my blog](/journal).<br>

 ## on the web